randsleadershipslack/destalinator/flagger.md

 `flag content rule NAME delete`

-Will delete the content rule with the given name
+Will delete the content rule with the given name\

+## Custom Aliases

+`alias :thumbsup::skin-tone-2: :thumbsup_all:`

+Will set an alias, such that `:thumbsup::skin-tone-2:` is equal to `:thumbsup_all:`.
+You can then set a rule on `:thumbsup_all:`, for example.